Fertilizing Houseplants: Simple Feeding Guide

 The most common fertilizing mistake is using too much.
 Over-fertilizing is worse than not fertilizing at all.

 Always dilute liquid fertilizer to half the strength on the label.
 Plant fertilizer instructions tend to be generous; half strength is plenty for houseplants and dramatically lowers the risk of burning roots.
-You can always feed slightly more often — you can’t un-burn a root.
+Our fertilizer calculator takes the guesswork out of mixing the right dose.
+You can always feed slightly more often - you canโt un-burn a root.

 Signs of over-fertilizing